DataSQRL/datasqrl.github.io/blog/2023-09-21-recommendations-current23-ai.md

 ```
 The API has two mutations (for REST folks, think of those as POST): one captures which events a user has liked, and another captures a user’s interests.

-We have four query endpoints (those are like GET): two boring ones that return all the events and the events a user has liked and two AI-powered ones that return recommended events for a user and personalized search results for a user’s search query.
+We have four query endpoints (those are like GET): two simple ones that return all the events and the events a user has liked and two AI-powered ones that return recommended events for a user and personalized search results for a user’s search query.

 You can see the full GraphQL API with the mutation and return types [here](https://gist.github.com/mbroecheler/bd3ba8a8307fc36836a91599b9ff2643).

-#  Architecture
+##  Architecture

 We will implement our conference recommendation service as an event-driven microservice for robust, real-time processing at scale.
 The architecture of the microservice is shown below and uses Kafka for event storage, Flink for stream processing, Postgres for querying, and GraphQL for the API.